What is Foodshare?

 The original pilot scheme in Milton, Cambridgeshire, UK was a huge success with over £1,500 of fresh produce donated to the local Children’s Hospice in just three months by the local primary school and allotment.

 In 2010, Foodshare launched across the UK with the over 250 charities signing up within three days to find Food Philanthropists – growers sharing surpluses or setting up a dedicated Foodshare Bed.
-Since then, thousands of pounds of produce has been donated worldwide, with over 7,000 elementary children already “Growing to Give” across the UK, with other countries to follow.
+Since then, over £100,000 of produce has been donated worldwide, with over 7,000 school children already “Growing to Give” across the UK, with other countries to follow.

 Our vision is for every school to have a Foodshare bed, so that each child can learn about growing and experience the joy of sharing with their community.